roman-koshchei/rknn-packages/README.md

 You can also notice I use commit id instead of master branch, because it helps reproducibility.

 **If you want, you can same way install it from official repository, no need to trust me!**

+### Local file

+You can also just download the wheel file to your local machine and even put it inside of the repository.
+That's also a good way.